Lucretius/vault_raft_snapshot_agent/README.md

 # Vault Raft Snapshot Agent

-Vault Raft Snapshot Agent is a Go binary that will take periodic snapshots of the Raft database of your [Vault](https://www.vaultproject.io/) HA cluster using integrated storage and write it to local or remote storage.
+Vault Raft Snapshot Agent is a Go binary that will take periodic snapshots of of a [Vault](https://www.vaultproject.io/) HA cluster using the integrated raft storage Backend.
+It can Store the smapshots it Takes to local or remote storage backends Like AWS S3.

 ## Running